 Peixe Grelhado – grilled fish.

 Lagostas is also a typical Portuguese food and this is a country where you should taste it.
-Especially in the northern parts, whole type of luxury sea food is very affordable.
-For this plate you need to pay 15-20 Euro, depending on a type of sea food and weight – lobster would be around 25-30 euro per dish.
+Especially in the northern parts, whole different type of luxury sea food is very affordable.
+For this plate you’ll pay around 20 Euro, depending weight – lobster would be around 25-30 euro per dish.
 This is still not much and for most of the coastal restaurants the sea food is highly fresh.